Clifton Bloomfield: Early life

 Bloomfield was raised in Kingman, Arizona.
-His earliest known encounter with the law occurred in 1979, when a judge ordered him to probation until his 18th birthday and to enroll in a children’s home in Tucson following a BB gun incident.
+His earliest known encounter with the law occurred in 1979, when a judge ordered him to probation until his 18th birthday and to enroll in a children's home in Tucson following a BB gun incident.
 After his release, he returned to live with his parents, who made him visit mental health clinics daily, where he was prescribed mesoridazine, a drug used to treat schizophrenia.
 Despite this, his criminal behavior continued.
 At thirteen, he stole a motorcycle and broke into a church.
 Seven years later, he and his sister went on a crime spree in Phoenix for which he received a fourteen-year prison sentence.
 He was released in 2002.

 Murders

 2005 murder

 On the night of October 24, 2005, Bloomfield dined at a Fuddruckers restaurant in Albuquerque.
-After leaving, he claimed that Carlos Esquibel made advances on him.
+After leaving, he claimed that one Carlos Esquibel made advances on him.
 He then went with him to his apartment on Walter SE.
 Once in the bedroom, he strangled Esquibel with his own shirt and searched the apartment for valuables before leaving.
 His body was found by the landlord hours later.

 On October 27, Bloomfield reportedly noticed the back door of a house was ajar while walking late at night.
 Inside, he searched through a purse on the kitchen table before moving to the other rooms.
 In a bedroom, he stole jewelry and was confronted by the homeowner, Josephine Selvage, a retired schoolteacher with Alzheimer's disease.
 Bloomfield overpowered and strangled her with a piece of clothing.
 He then left the house without taking anything else.
 Since the two murders occurred only days apart and in close proximity, the police initially investigated a connection but later, incorrectly, concluded they were unrelated.